 Step 1 - Decide on Placement and Design

 Decide where you want your curtains to go.
 These curtains would work well for a child’s bedroom, or as a patio screen to help keep bugs out during the summer.
-Keep in mind that where you will place them will help determine how long and wide you will need to make them.
+Keep in mind where you will place them will help determine how long and wide you will need to make them.
 In addition, decide on whether you want a specific design, or if you want to freehand your curtain.
-Consider planning out your design out on graphing paper.
+Consider planning out your design on graphing paper.

 Step 2 - Create a Rod